emersonloureiro/java-fire/README.md

 Java Fire is a event framework and platform, providing:

 * Publish-subscribe: publish (fire) events and have them delivered and processed by registered listeners;
-* Transactionality: events are fired only within a transaction, and aren't delivered by listeners until the transaction is committed.
+* Transactionality: events are fired only within a transaction, and aren't delivered to listeners until the transaction is committed.

 More information can be found at http://emersonloureiro.github.io/java-fire.